 Melatonin to prevent acid reflux.

 Melatonin, the "sleep hormone," is naturally present in the digestive tract and may offer some protection against acid reflux.
-One study found that supplementation with melatonin decreased the occurrence of heartburn, especially when paired with an over-the-counter acid reflux medication.
+One study found that supplementation with melatonin4 decreased the occurrence of heartburn, especially when paired with an over-the-counter acid reflux medication.
 It is not completely understood how melatonin affects acid reflux, but one explanation could be that melatonin helps to reduce the transient lower esophageal sphincter relaxations that could contribute to increased reflux events.

 Acupuncture to prevent heartburn.

 Heartburn is the result of the opening between the esophagus and the stomach relaxing and opening to allow the backward flow of contents.
-Some believe acupuncture may discourage the relaxation of this sphincter, holding the stomach closed and blocking the expulsion of acid up the esophagus.
+Some believe acupuncture5 may discourage the relaxation of this sphincter, holding the stomach closed and blocking the expulsion of acid up the esophagus.
 Research is limited but promising for this natural healing therapy.
 Make sure you seek the advice of a licensed and reliable acupuncturist if you go down this route.

 Digestive enzymes for acid reflux.